tomas303/palspvsce/README.md

 * `pascalLanguageServer.serverPath`: Path to the Pascal Language Server executable (required).
 * `pascalLanguageServer.trace.server`: Controls the verbosity of communication traces between VSCode and the language server.
+* `pascalLanguageServer.searchFolders`: Array of folders to search during code analysis and resolution.

 ## Setup

 1. Install this extension
 2. Set the `pascalLanguageServer.serverPath` setting to point to your Go-based Pascal language server executable
+3. Configure `pascalLanguageServer.searchFolders` with the paths your language server should search
-3. Open a Pascal file to activate the extension
+4. Open a Pascal file to activate the extension

 ## Known Issues